 Today people leave digital breadcrumbs wherever they go and whatever they do online and offline.
-This data dramatically increases our capacity to understand and affect the behaviour of individuals and collectives, has been key to recent advances in AI, but also raise fundamentally new privacy and fairness questions.
-The Computational Privacy Group aims to provide leadership, in the UK and beyond, in the safe, anonymous, and ethical use of large-scale behavioural datasets coming from the Internet of Things (IoT) devices, mobile phones, credit cards, browsers, etc.
+This data dramatically increases our capacity to understand and affect the behavior of individuals and collectives, has been key to recent advances in AI, but also raise fundamentally new privacy and fairness questions.
+The Computational Privacy Group aims to provide leadership, in the UK and beyond, in the safe, anonymous, and ethical use of large-scale behavioral datasets coming from the Internet of Things (IoT) devices, mobile phones, credit cards, browsers, etc.

 Our projects have already demonstrated the limits of data anonymization (or de-identification) in effectively protecting the privacy of individuals in Big Data, the risk of inference in behavioral datasets coming from mobile phone, and developed solutions to allow individuals and companies to share data safely.
 While technical in nature, our work has had significant public policy implication for instance in reports of United Nations, FTC, and the European Commission as well as in briefs to the U.S. Supreme Court.

 We develop statistical and machine learning technique to uniquely identify individuals in large-scale behavioral datasets.
 These techniques show the limits of pseudonymization and anonymization in protecting people's privacy.

 Modern privacy is not only about controlling the information but also the ability to control how this information is used e.g. for insurance pricing or ad-targeting.
 We study fairness in algorithmic-decision making and, more generally, the impact of AI on society.

 Olivia Solon writing for the Guardian on the (sharp) limits of data anonymization and ways forward includes quotes from CPG group leader, Yves-Alexandre de Montjoye.